AmitDasRup123/HateBiasNet/README.md

 The HateSpeechCorpus is a dataset collected from Twitter, consisting of 3003 tweets.
 It has been meticulously annotated by three speech-language pathology graduate students, ensuring high-quality labeling of hate speech.
 This dataset is invaluable for researchers and practitioners working on hate speech detection and natural language processing.

 ## Paper
-For a detailed investigation of annotator bias in hate speech detection, refer to the associated paper: [Investigating Annotator Bias in Large Language Models for Hate Speech Detection](https://arxiv.org/abs/2406.11109).
+For a detailed investigation of annotator bias in LLMs for hate speech detection, refer to the associated paper: [Investigating Annotator Bias in Large Language Models for Hate Speech Detection](https://arxiv.org/abs/2406.11109).

 ## Citation
 If you use this dataset in your research, please cite the following paper: